 - All cannabis is not created equal!
 The same amounts of different strains of marijuana will NOT be equal in potency.
 Identical strains from different growers or even different crops of the same strain, from the same grower, will vary.
 Just because you have cooked with a given strain in the past does not mean that you will know the strength of the food made from the same strain from a different source.
 Aside from potency, every cannabis strain is different, each containing varying degrees of specific cannabinoids.
 This is why some strains make you sleepy while others make you energetic.
 If you are cooking with a new strain, test its potency and effects both before cooking and before eating a normal portion in order to estimate its strength.

-- The frequency the person uses cannabis will effect how much they will need to physically feel the effects.
+- The frequency the person uses cannabis will affect how much they will need to physically feel the effects.
 The more you use the greater your tolerance will tend to be.
 However, frequent and heavy cannabis consumers who stop for even a day or two will likely experience a heightened effect the first time they use marijuana again after abstaining.

 - Consuming marijuana edibles on an empty stomach will cause you to feel their effect more quickly and profoundly than if you had consumed them after eating other foods or in conjunction with other foods.